Adding tariff on drugs is like killing people?

 And it does increase gov income.
 Instead of higher taxes on wealthier people, this form of “tax” is more shared across average consumers.

-Separately, tariff will income US mfg jobs.
+Separately, tariff will increase US mfg jobs.

 However, who will do these jobs?
 With the current wave of AI, you could imagine more average “white collar” workers will be replaced by AI and maybe they shall go to manufacturing.